0AlphaZero0/Text-Classification-Data-Citation-EuropePMC/Logbook & Notes/README.md

 <a name="Week5"></a>
 ### :date: Week 5 - 01/04-07/04 :

-I've try to improve a kind of pipeline to create dataset for the future analysis, for this First I extract papers that are open access and contains Accession Numbers so there is a full-txt and an Accession-Numbers file in XML format from the annotation API and RESTful API.
+I've try to improve a kind of **pipeline to create dataset for the future analysis**, for this First I extract papers that are open access and contains Accession Numbers so there is a full-txt and an Accession-Numbers file in XML format from the annotation API and RESTful API.
 Then I extract a PMCID list that it used to "sentencized" full-txt XML files.
 Then I use a little script to repare result files, indeed the splitter sometimes made mistakes, And it's kind of easy to fix some of these.
 Then I extract citation from those repared files and it result in a file with all sentences containing all citations.
 But we're focusing on citations that are currently mine by the annotation API.

-To create a good dataset we decide to take the section and the subtype of the citation eg. section= *Results* or *Methods* and SubType= *ENA* or *PDBe*.
+To create a good dataset we decide to take the **section** and the **subtype** of the citation eg. section= *Results* or *Methods* and SubType= *ENA* or *PDBe*.

-We also decide to remove citations that have less than 25 characters and more than 500 characters, indeed those with less than 25 are most of the time title like *INTRODUCTION* or *Suplementary-material*.
+We also decide to **remove citations** that have less than 25 characters and more than 500 characters, indeed those with less than 25 are most of the time title like *INTRODUCTION* or *Suplementary-material*.
 Thanks to a little analysis we fix those two limits indeed most of the length of citations and context sentences are between 25 and 800.
 But those which are mined start from 1 to 30000 characters.

 And I've also notice that citations are mostly at the end of a paragraph unlike the beginning of it.

 It could be great to add a feature **Figure** that can be set to *True* or *False* or reaplce the section feature (Abstract, Methods etc. by *Figure* when the citation take place in a caption's figure.

-At the end I've start to annotate ~1000 citations with categories : Background, Use, ClinicalTrials, Creation
+At the end I've start to annotate ~1000 citations with categories : **Background, Use, ClinicalTrials, Creation **

 [:top::top::top::top::top::top::top::top::top::top::top::top::top::top:Go to the top:top::top::top::top::top::top::top::top::top::top::top::top::top::top::top:](#top)